jaeyoung0509/go-banking/etc.md

 #### avoid deadlock
 - the best defense against deadlocks is to avoid them by making sure that our application always acquire locks in a consistent order.
+ - select for update
+ - select no key for update

 #### understand isolation levels & read phenomena in db  (현상)
 - there are four isolation level